-It is difficult to understand why anyone would consider a claim that the preponderance of evidence standard was truthfully stated when out of 18 reports of sexual abuse, not one of those reports had a greater chance of occurring than a 50/50 chance.
+It is difficult to understand why anyone would consider a claim that the preponderance of evidence standard was truthfully stated when literally every single allegation of either sexual harassment or sexual abuse was unsubstantiated.
+Although the numbers are low (possibly indicating a failure to document reports), out of the seven reports of sexual abuse, not one of those reports had a greater chance of occurring than a 50/50 chance.
 Not one of those had even a coin toss's chance of having occurred.
 Such low rates of substantiation indicate serious manipulation of the evidence on the part of the investigators, and a failure to appropriately consider the preponderance of evidence standard.

 Due to the extremely low rates of substantiated allegations, as reported in the most recent PREA Ombudsman report for calendar year 2023, it is highly unlikely that a preponderance of evidence standard is used anywhere in TDCJ.
-In that report, for allegations against staff, only 7% of 505 sexual abuse allegations were substantiated, 1% of 86 sexual harassment allegations were substantiated, and 0% of 147 voyeurism allegations were substantiated.
-These dismal accountability ratings are actually an improvement over the prior year.
-Amazingly, TDCJ seriously claims that more than one in three (186 of 505, or 37%) of the allegations of staff on incarcerated persons sexual abuse were false reports, a statement truly beyond belief.
-51
+In that report, for allegations against staff, only 7% of 505 sexual abuse allegations were substantiated, 1% of 86 sexual harassment allegations were substantiated, and 0% of 147 voyeurism allegations were substantiated.54 These dismal tpride.org accountability ratings are actually an improvement over the prior year.
+Amazingly, TDCJ seriously claims that more than one in three (186 of 505, or 37%) of the allegations of staff on incarcerated persons sexual abuse were false reports, a statement truly beyond belief.55